 However one day it all becomes clear.
 Like the bullying in the previous scenario we suddenly understand what is happening and we realise that using the lives and breaking the bodies of other individuals is just completely wrong in every way.
 Seeing this, we have no choice but to become vegan ourselves, because this is the only way that we can stop actually participating in the harm that we now realise is completely unnecessary.
 And then some – if not most – will go on to be activists. telling others about the injustice of nonvegan behaviour towards our fellow earthlings who just want to live unharmed.

 So, when we’re telling others:

 - Is the situation desperately urgent?
 Do we share facts about how unnecessary it is to use individuals of all species and insist that the harming and the killing has to stop, all of it, right now?

-- Or is the situation relatively unimportant and certainly not urgent?
+- Or do we shrug off out use and killing of trillions of innocents each year as unimportant?
 Maybe we suggest that those who are harming and killing should maybe think about focusing on harming a different species of defenceless victims for a week or so…? (‘just go vegetarian even if it’s just for Christmas week’)

 What’s the message that these two choices are giving out?

 The first is clear, unequivocal and leaves no room for doubt.
 As with many other issues of right and wrong, it’s clear cut and beautifully simple.
 When something is wrong, we want it to stop.
 That’s how it is when things are important, and for our victims, their lives are at stake.
 How much more important can an issue be?